-These Easy DIY Candy Heart Bath Bombs are scented like cotton candy and are just about as sweet as can be!
-They would make the best handmade gift idea for Valentine’s Day, teacher’s gifts, mother’s day, birthday’s, birthday party favors or shower favors!
-Fun and simple to make!
-Even kids can help with these heart shaped bath bombs!
+These Easy DIY Candy Heart Bath Bombs are cotton candy scented and are just about as sweet as can be!
+They make a great handmade gift idea!

-These Easy DIY Candy Heart Bath Bombs make a great “just because” gift and an even better Valentine’s Day gift– A little something that you can give to just about anyone to let them know you care and that you want them to have a happy day!
+These Easy DIY Candy Heart Bath Bombs make a great Galentine’s Day gift, “just because” gift, teacher gift or Valentine’s Day gift– A little something that you can give to just about anyone to let them know you care and that you want them to have a happy day!